 Look at your day-to-day routine.
-Make a note of when you fit activity in now and where you could do more, even if it’s just a bit more of what you already do, for example walking for longer, or slightly faster.
+Make a note of when you fit activity in now and when you could do more, even if it’s just a bit more of what you already do, for example walking for longer, or slightly faster.

 - Mowing the lawn and ironing count too!
 See how many calories you could burn with our exercise calorie calculator